“Dancing is creating a sculpture that is visible only for a moment.” - Erol Ozan

 At the time, people danced the minuet, especially in courts like those at the Palace of Versailles.
 This new dance in a “closed couple” digusted many.
 People thought dancing with a partner in this way was an obscene and shameful practice.
 The French Revolution changed all that, though.

 A lot of court dances were forgotten as waltz took over and it started being taught as a dance in its own right.
 Waltz music was very popular amongst composers who would create “waltzes”.

 Nowadays the waltz is seen as an older form of a ballroom dance and isn’t very popular amongst the younger generation.
 However, almost everyone has heard of it or done a few steps just for fun.

 Various styles of waltz developed in different places around the world over time.
-To choose the right dance classes, you should know more about the different styles of waltz.
+To choose the right dance classes london (or elsewhere), you should know more about the different styles of waltz.

 I could tell you that Viennese Waltz is danced over musical phrases made up of 8 measures and that the average tempo is around 150 beats per minute but, unless you study music, you probably won't be interested.
 The important thing to remember that it isn’t very fast and there are several types of Viennese waltzes (both International and American).
 Partners dance closely together and can also separate.

 Viennese Waltz, in general, is usually danced while turning to the right.
 However, couples sometimes turn to the left so that they don’t get dizzy.
 Viennese Waltz was popular with composers such as Johann Strauss II and Offenbach.

 The English Waltz is an evolution of the Viennese Waltz which appeared at around the same time as the latter.
 Unlike its Austrian counterpart, the Slow Waltz uses a duple meter where the second beat is a pause.